danilop/CloudWatchAlarm2IFTTT/README.md

 # CloudWatchAlarm2IFTTT
-A sample AWS Lambda function to push Amazon CloudWatch Alarms to IFTTT Maker
+A sample AWS Lambda function to push Amazon CloudWatch alarms to IFTTT Maker